 - Most contain questionable or unhealthy additives like sugar, carrageenan and guar gum.

-But there is a non-dairy milk that tastes phenomenal, is uses 6 times less water than almond milk, is affordable to produce, and can actually improve incomes for small and mid-size farmers: Oat milk.
+But there is a non-dairy milk that tastes phenomenal, uses 6 times less water than almond milk, is affordable to produce, and can actually improve incomes for small and mid-size farmers: Oat milk.

 What is Oat Milk?